isotopp/isotopp.github.io/content/posts/2022-12-23-from-hadoop-to-htap.md

 Since the base assumptions that made Hadoop successful are now invalid, and have been for the last 5 years, we should see Hadoop being replaced.

 And we do:
-Hadoop is no longer a thing for investors, and companies offering Hadoop are either merging or going under.
+Hadoop is no longer a thing for investors, and companies offering Hadoop are either merging or going down.

 ## HTAP rises